 How many people will you be taking?

 DeCadence never has a set number of members.
-We like to average around 14-16 members at once, but in the past we have had as many as 19 at a time, and there are currently 16 continuing members in the group.
+We like to average around 14-16 members at once, but in the past we have had as many as 19 at a time, and there will be approximately currently 8-10 continuing members in the group for the Fall 2014 semester.
 Rest assured that if you audition for us, and we feel that you are fully qualified to be in the group, we will take you even if we end up with a larger number of members in a certain section.